Cookies

 Obesity is commonly measured using weight and height to give a Body Mass Index (BMI) metric.
 Poor diet (containing a high proportion of foods high in fat, sugars and salt) and lack of exercise can lead to obesity, which in turn is a risk factor for non-communicable diseases such as cardiovascular disease and some forms of cancer.

-In 2019/20, 61.3% of adults in Herefordshire were estimated to be overweight or obese, similar to the national figure of 62.8% although lower than that reported for the West Midlands (66.8%).
-Comparison with GP records indicates that it is highly probable that obesity prevalence is under-recorded.
+In 2022/23, 67% of adults in Herefordshire were estimated to be overweight or obese, similar to the national figure of 64% and the West Midlands (67%).